odea-project/qAlgorithms/report/report.md

 be optimised.
 While some recommendations for field-specific settings exist, these are still quite vague and not necessarily suited to environmental NTS [@forsbergDataProcessingMultiomic2018].
+CentWave also directly fits a peak to the EIC and produces a feature.

 These problems are directly adressed by reducing the amount of parameters present in the actual algorithm and minimising the steps during analysis